zorguiala/DomDom/Project Requirements Document.md

 - **Desktop Packaging (Electron):**
   - Successful pilot deployment with at least a 50% adoption rate among targeted users (where applicable).

----

-## Final Thoughts

-This document serves as a living guide for the development of the DomDom Management System MVP.
-By using a web-first solution (with optional Electron packaging for Windows) and leveraging a tech stack of Python/Django for the backend and React for the frontend, the system aims to optimize inventory, production, sales, and employee management.
-Stakeholders and the development team should update this document iteratively as new feedback is incorporated or features evolve.

 Happy developing!